aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### ParameterGroupStatus

-The status of the parameter group associated with the cluster.
+The status of the parameter group used by the cluster.